 College Preparation Expo

 Applying to and succeeding in college can prove challenging without adequate preparation.
 Attend this Weeknight Expo and learn important tips on how to prepare a competitive application packet, what to expect in your first year of college, and how to tackle its challenges.
 We start by exploring the college search process and identifying factors that will lead you to find the college that will be the best fit for you.
 We then review the components of a college application packet.
 This involves sharing strategies for writing an effective college application essay, creating a resume, and constructing an activities list that will reflect your interests and potential contributions to a college community.
 Finally, we explore the potential opportunities and challenges you may face during your first year as a college student.
 We will discuss strategies for adapting to a new environment, managing your time, and staying healthy.
 In addition, we will provide academic and residential resources to help you successfully navigate your exciting and challenging first year of college.

 Academic Writing Expo

 College-level writing requires practice, but primarily it involves the command of certain skills that will make your prose professional, persuasive, and sophisticated.
-Choose this Weekend Expo and learn the strategies and foundations that will contribute to your academic success.
+Choose this Weeknight Expo and learn the strategies and foundations that will contribute to your academic success.
 You will learn how to create a draft for a college-level paper, how to use citations properly, and how to differentiate between quoting, summarizing, and paraphrasing.
 You will also have the opportunity to practice creating an effective argument in your paper.
 Finally, learn what plagiarism is, how to avoid it, and what are the typical academic and life consequences for plagiarism and academic dishonesty convictions.